naimam/MUSICREACT/README.md

 * I found the planning process to be very helpful in making me understand exactly what I needed to do for this milestone and in what order.
 This made my experience with this milestone much better than in milestone 1.
 * Something that was unexpectedly hard was setting up the database using SQL-Alchemy.
 At first, I tried setting up my database modelin a file called models.py, but I kept recieving a circular import error.
 * It was unexpectedly easy using Flask-Login and making it interact with the database.

+## Milestone 3 - Tech Stack
+- Part of the stack that I am most comfortable with: Python, because I have been using python for a long time, including using it in projects in other classes.
+- Part of the stack that I am least compfortable with: Using react, as I have not worked with it before this course, and I am not very familar with javascript in general.
+It was difficult for me to understand use states, and other react features.